msfjarvis/msfjarvis.dev/content/posts/teachingkotlin-part-1-classes-and-objects-and-everything-in-between/index.md

 +++
-categories = ["kotlin", "android", "teachingkotlin"] date = 2019-09-23
-summary = "Part 1 of my #TeachingKotlin, this post goes over Kotlin classes, objects and how things like finality and staticity vary between Java and Kotlin." slug = "teaching-kotlin--classes-and-objects" tags = [] title = "#TeachingKotlin Part 1 - Classes and Objects and everything in between" devLink = "https://dev.to/msfjarvis/teachingkotlin-part-1-classes-and-objects-and-everything-in-between-5bn0" socialImage = "uploads/teachingkotlin_social.webp"
+summary = "Part 1 of my #TeachingKotlin, this post goes over Kotlin classes, objects and how things like finality and staticity vary between Java and Kotlin." slug = "teaching-kotlin--classes-and-objects" date = 2019-09-23 socialImage = "teachingkotlin_social.webp" devLink = "https://dev.to/msfjarvis/teachingkotlin-part-1-classes-and-objects-and-everything-in-between-5bn0" title = "#TeachingKotlin Part 1 - Classes and Objects and everything in between" categories = ["kotlin", "android", "teachingkotlin"] tags = []
 +++

 Classes in Kotlin closely mimic their Java counterparts in implementation, with some crucial changes that I will attempt to outline here.